InseeFr/Trevas/docs/en/usage.md

 ## Dataset serialization

-Instead of dealing yourself with Dataset objects, defined into Trevas Model module, a dedicated module based on Jackson is avaiable into Trevas.
+Instead of dealing yourself with Dataset objects, defined into Trevas Model module, a dedicated module based on Jackson is available into Trevas.

 ### Dependencies